Christianity in Israel: Christian–Jewish relations

+Background

 Hebrew-speakers call Christians Notzri (also romanized Notsri), which means Nazarene (originated from Nazareth).
 The word is cognate to the Arabic Nasrani.

-History

-The Israeli Declaration of Independence, issued in 1948, describes the country as a Jewish state but clearly extends religious freedoms to all of its inhabitants by stating that the State of Israel will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex; it will guarantee freedom of religion, conscience, language, education and culture; it will safeguard the Holy Places of all religions.
+The Israeli Declaration of Independence, issued in 1948, describes the country as a Jewish state but extends religious freedoms to its inhabitants by stating that the State of Israel will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex; it will guarantee freedom of religion, conscience, language, education and culture; it will safeguard the Holy Places of all religions.

-During the 1948 Arab–Israeli War, the fate of the Christian Palestinians was similar to that of the Muslims, in term of military administration and land confiscations.
-However, Christian churches generally avoided destruction or defilement during the 1948/1949 Arab-Israeli War.
-Aware of the international attention to the conflict, David Ben-Gurion is said to have expressly forbidden to loot or defile holy places.
-For the same reason, Israeli authorities have a more lenient attitude to the right of return of the Christian refugees.

-According to Israeli Ministry of Foreign Affairs, since the reunification of Jerusalem, the Christian as well as Jewish and Islamic holy sites were opened for multinational pilgrims by the Israeli authorities, for the first time since 1948, when the Kingdom of Jordan took over the Eastern half of the city.

-As of 2013, the Government - Christians Forum was formed in Jerusalem, under the umbrella of the Ministry of Public Security, to address the concerns of the Christian leaders and representatives in Israel, and in order to empower the relations between the government and Christian leaders and representatives in Israel.

 Tensions

-Some ultra-Orthodox Jews have been accused of having a decades-old practice of cursing and spitting on Christian clergymen in Jerusalem, and there have been cases where churches and cemeteries were defaced by price taggers.
-When the doors of the Latrun Trappist monastery were set aflame and the phrase "Jesus was a monkey" was painted on its walls, the Vatican reacted with a rare official complaint against the Israeli government's inaction.
+Some ultra-Orthodox Jews have been reported to have a decades-old practice of cursing and spitting on Christian clergymen in Jerusalem, and there have been cases where churches and cemeteries were defaced by price taggers.
+When the doors of the Latrun Trappist monastery were set aflame and the phrase "Jesus was a monkey" was painted on its walls in September 2012, the Vatican reacted with a rare official complaint against the Israeli government's inaction.
 In June 2015, an auxiliary building of the Church of the Multiplication was significantly damaged by an arson attack and its walls defaced by Hebrew graffiti, bearing the words "the false gods will be eliminated" (quoted from the Aleinu prayer).
 This attack was labelled as "terrorism" by Israeli officials.
+In June and July 2023, Jewish extremists repeatedly stormed a Catholic church and monastery in Haifa, leading to protests by the local Christians and clashes at the site between them and the extremists.
+From 2018 to 2023, a total of 157 attacks on Christian sanctities in Israel by extremist Jews were documented.
+Both before and during the Gaza war, Israeli settlers conducted violent attacks and arson in Taybeh, the last remaining majority Christian village in the West Bank.

-Prosperity of Christian community
+Prosperity of the Christian community

 Gabriel Naddaf argues that Israel is the only country in which Christian communities have been able to thrive in the Middle East.
 However, there has also been criticism by Palestinian Christians of this claim, with such statements being called a "manipulation" of the facts.
 Members of the Palestinian Christian community claim that such statements attempt to hide the discrimination that Arab Christians face within Israel due to alleged discrimination against Arabs as well as the effect of the occupation of the West Bank and Gaza on the Christian population in these areas.